Why should I seek out counseling? How do I know if I need it?

 Do you only work with married people or families?

 No, we work with many people with many different problems.
-Family Resources provides counseling services to individual, couples, married couples, and families.
+Family Resources provides counseling services to individual, couples, married couples, families, and relationships of all kinds.

 Do you only work with adults?